xubingyue/avocadodb/Documentation/Books/Manual/Appendix/Glossary.md

 ### Database

-ArangoDB can handle multiple databases in the same server instance.
+AvocadoDB can handle multiple databases in the same server instance.
 Databases can be used to logically group and separate data.
-An ArangoDB database consists of collections and dedicated database-specific worker processes.
+An AvocadoDB database consists of collections and dedicated database-specific worker processes.

 A database contains its own collections (which cannot be accessed from other databases), Foxx applications, and replication loggers and appliers.
-Each ArangoDB database contains its own system collections (e.g. _users, _replication, ...).
+Each AvocadoDB database contains its own system collections (e.g. _users, _replication, ...).

-There will always be at least one database in ArangoDB.
+There will always be at least one database in AvocadoDB.
 This is the default database, named _system.
 This database cannot be dropped, and provides special operations for creating, dropping, and enumerating databases.
 Users can create additional databases and give them unique names to access them later.
 Database management operations cannot be initiated from out of user-defined databases.

-When ArangoDB is accessed via its HTTP REST API, the database name is read from the first part of the request URI path (e.g. /_db/_system/...).
+When AvocadoDB is accessed via its HTTP REST API, the database name is read from the first part of the request URI path (e.g. /_db/_system/...).
 If the request URI does not contain a database name, the database name is automatically derived from the endpoint.
 Please refer to [DatabaseEndpoint](../../HTTP/Database/DatabaseEndpoint.html) for more information.

 ### Database Name

-A single ArangoDB instance can handle multiple databases in parallel.
+A single AvocadoDB instance can handle multiple databases in parallel.
 When multiple databases are used, each database must be given a unique name.
 This name is used to uniquely identify a database.
-The default database in ArangoDB is named _system.
+The default database in AvocadoDB is named _system.

 The database name is a string consisting of only letters, digits and the _ (underscore) and - (dash) characters.
 User-defined database names must always start with a letter.
 Database names is case-sensitive.

 ### Database Organization

-A single ArangoDB instance can handle multiple databases in parallel.
+A single AvocadoDB instance can handle multiple databases in parallel.
 By default, there will be at least one database, which is named _system.

 Databases are physically stored in separate sub-directories underneath the database directory, which itself resides in the instance's data directory.

 Each database has its own sub-directory, named database-<database id>.
 The database directory contains sub-directories for the collections of the database, and a file named parameter.json.
 This file contains the database id and name.

-In an example ArangoDB instance which has two databases, the filesystem layout could look like this:
+In an example AvocadoDB instance which has two databases, the filesystem layout could look like this:

 ```
 data/                     # the instance's data directory